Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 At execution time, GoQuorum retrieves the internal private transaction from Tessera.
 See [Flows] for more information.

-[New APIs](../../Reference/APIs/PrivacyMarkerTransactionAPI.md) have been added to enable clients to retrieve the decrypted internal private transaction and corresponding receipt.
+[New API Methods] have been added to enable clients to retrieve the decrypted internal private transaction and corresponding receipt.

 ```json
 > eth.getPrivateTransaction("0x5b7f615e47a8a607ba2b11598f3eccb9be7ac43875f50abd54bdbbcfaeccbb79")